TechnicalOutcast/technicaloutcast.github.io/_posts/2018-08-03-learning-python-the-hard-way-kit-hunter-project.md

 ---
 layout: default
 title: Learning Python the Hard Way - Kit Hunter Project
+image: /images/kit_hunter_example.jpg
 categories: blog
+tags: blog projects python phishing
+date: 2018-08-03
 permalink: /blog/:year/:month/:day/:title/
-date: 2018-08-03
 description: So I wanted to learn Python, and I figured the best way to do so would be a project of some kind.
 Since Phishing research is a hobby and interest of mine, that’s where I started.
-image: /images/kit_hunter_example.jpg
 ---

 ## I’ve started to code in Python